itsabgr/itsabgr/readme.md

 A federated and decentralized end-to-end encrypted messenger by Go in a very simple but fast and secure architecture inspired by email was developed.
 A DHT was developed for its peer discovery to store users' information into that, like what IPNS does, and also a special blockchain was made in order to register and assign unique names to users.
-Moreover, a DNS proxy and resolver was crafted so as to integrate into current networks. finally a cross-platform client library was made in Dart.
+Moreover, a DNS proxy and resolver was crafted so as to integrate into current networks.
+Finally a cross-platform client library was made in Dart.

 ## SKILLS